GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 The user groups running the template (org-admins group) should have the following Cloud IAM roles.
 * roles/resourcemanager.organizationAdmin on the org for org deployment
-* roles/resourcemanager.folderAdmin on the folder for folder deployment
+* roles/resourcemanager.folderAdmin on the folder for folder deployment (This role is required if workloads are deployed under a folder instead of organization)
 * roles/resourcemanager.projectCreator on the org or folder
 * roles/billing.admin on the billing account
 * roles/owner on assured-workload projects for FedRAMP aligned workload deployment (This role is also assigned to the project-owners group)